-Trump and Biden Head to Iowa in a Potential 2020 Preview
+Trump and Biden Assail Each Other in Overlapping Visits to Iowa

-The battle for the Democratic nomination is early and fluid, and Biden has plenty of work ahead to hold his lead among Democrats in Iowa and nationally.
-But the two men’s convergence in a state that has swung between Democrats and Republicans over the past two decades could offer a glimpse into what a Trump-Biden matchup would look like if the former vice president prevails in his quest for the nomination.
+In it, he calls Trump an “existential threat to America.”
+That was part of his effort to emphasize the economy— an issue the president often promotes as his chief strength in a time of low unemployment — during a speech in Davenport, a center of eastern Iowa’s agricultural manufacturing industry.

-“Both of them being around is a nice contrast for voters so that they can hear two different sides,” said Steve Drahozal, chairman of the Dubuque County Democratic Party.
+“How many sleepless nights do you think Trump has had over what he’s doing to America’s farmers?”
+Biden will ask, according to the prepared remarks.
+“Zero.”

+Though the race for the Democratic nomination is early and fluid, the dueling visits to Iowa offer a glimpse into what a Trump-Biden matchup might portend.
 Trump and Biden have been circling each other for months.

-Trump, despite the private counsel of his advisers, has thrown a steady stream of public insults at Biden.
+Despite the private counsel of his advisers, Trump had thrown a steady stream of public insults at Biden even before his fresh round Tuesday.
 Since March, Trump has mocked or criticized Biden on Twitter nearly 40 times.

 In one of his most brazen attacks, during a recent state visit to Japan, Trump echoed North Korean leader Kim Jong Un’s description of Biden as “low-IQ.”